Rugby Betting Online

 • Total points

-In addition to betting options concerning a match, rugby is also played in a number of tournaments.
+In addition to betting options concerning a match, rugby is also played in several tournaments.
 Again, betting odds for those are provided at multiple online betting sites.
 These tournaments include the following:

 • Heineken Cup